DMKEBUSINESSGMBH/mkvarnish/README.md

  *  do not use sessions, the fe_typo_user cookie will disable the caching
  *  dont set `no_cache=1`
  *  the use of *_INT objects will disable the cache too, dont use it (You can find them with the Admin Panel.)
+ *  Configure the page content error handler in the site configuration like this instead of the default "Page" handler if your 404 page is cachable through Varnish.
+Otherwise the content won't be cached/delivered through Varnish:
+    ```yaml
+    errorHandling:
+      -
+        errorHandler: PHP
+        errorPhpClassFQCN: DMK\Mkvarnish\Error\PageErrorHandler\PageContentErrorHandler
+        errorCode: '404'
+        errorContentSource: 't3://page?uid=123'
+    ```

 ### USER_INT objects
 Sometimes there is a page that should be cached through Varnish but contains USER_INT plugins, for example a news detail page with a comment plugin.
 To migrate such a plugin to a USER plugin might be a hassle or even impossible.
 But there is a easy solution: The plugin needs to be lazy loaded with Ajax.
 To achieve this you can use the Ajax Content Renderer feature of [mktools](https://github.com/DMKEBUSINESSGMBH/typo3-mktools/blob/master/Documentation/Utilities/AjaxContentRenderer/Index.md).